Passionate Sex: 12 Proven Ways to Reignite Your Spark

 Remember that foreplay can include activities beyond physical touch too.
 Sharing a bath together, giving compliments, or dancing can all build anticipation.

-7. Try New Things Together
+7. Try Something New Together

 Your brain rewards novelty by releasing dopamine, creating feelings of pleasure and excitement.
 That’s why trying new experiences together can revive passion.
 The newness doesn’t have to be extreme or uncomfortable for anyone.